Serving Arches with Apache¶

 This command will produce two lines that look like

-Copy these two lines, you will use them in the next step.
+Copy these two lines, you will use them in step 3.

 Create a new Apache .conf file